ThomasLucking/Prompt-Engineering/Document-Analyse/DocExam.md

 3. If the dataset has 200+ columns, I'll provide just the column names first
 ## Instructions

+## Providing documents is sequential
+1. First I will provide you with the pdf
+2. Secondly I will provide you with the data (columns names or raw data depending the size)

 **For each analysis:**

 ### 1. **Raw Data Organizing** (First Step)